 Take the T-47 to a notary to sign it and notarize it.
 Notaries are found in banks, title companies, and law offices.

-The T-47 is available buy clicking on the thumbnail above or you can get one from your title company, listing agent, or Texas Insurance Commission.
+The T-47 is available from your title company, Realtor®, or Texas Insurance Commission.

 Notice: This website contains general information about possible legal and financial matters.
 The information is not advice, and should not be treated as such.
 You must not rely on the information on this website as an alternative to legal or financial advice from your attorney, accountant or other professional legal services provider.
 If you have any specific questions about any legal and financial matter you should consult your attorney, accountant or other professional legal services